Review of Medtronic Pumps & CGM

 This is an extreme example, as no system will say you’re in-range 100% of the time, and accuracy rates for glucose monitoring systems (from CGM to Flash to BG meters) are typically below 15% (much more accurate than 50%).
 However, the point remains that accuracy must be considered when interpreting glucose data from any diabetes technology.

-- The 630G uses the “Guardian” CGM transmitter, and the 670G uses the newer Guardian Link 3 Transmitter, both of which have significant internal data storage: the transmitter itself stores up to 10 hours of glucose data.
+The 770G and 670G use the newer Guardian Link 3 Transmitter, while the 630G uses the “Guardian” CGM transmitter, both of which have significant internal data storage: the transmitter itself stores up to 10 hours of glucose data.

 What this means for real life is that if you disconnect from your pump to go swimming, or you leave the pump in the locker room for an hour while you work out, or you take a 9-hour flight across the Atlantic and put the pump in airplane mode for the entire flight… at end of the swim, workout or flight, all of the data is transferred from the transmitter to the receiver, without a gap in data.
 (Note that if you have disconnected for less than 6 hours, the transmitter and receiver will automatically reconnect; if it’s been longer than that you’ll need to manually reconnect them.)

-- All three Medtronic systems provide the glucose trend information common to all CGM systems.
-Up or down arrows tell you if your child’s glucose is rising or falling, and how fast; horizontal arrows tell you that glucose is steady (not changing significantly).
+Like other CGM systems, all four Medtronic systems provide glucose trend information.
+Up or down arrows tell you if your child’s glucose is rising or falling, and how fast; a horizontal arrow tells you that glucose is steady (not changing significantly):

-↓ Single arrow down means that glucose is falling at a rate of 1-2 mmol/L over 20 mins
+↓ or ↑ Single arrow down/up means that glucose is falling/rising at a rate of 1-2 mmol/L over 20 mins

-↓↓ Double arrow down means that glucose is falling at a rate of 2-3 mmol/L over 20 mins
+↓↓ or ↑↑ Double arrows down/up means that glucose is falling/rising at a rate of 2-3 mmol/L over 20 mins

-↓↓↓ Triple arrow down means that glucose is falling at a rate of over 3 mmol/L over 20 mins
+↓↓↓ or ↑↑↑ Triple arrows down/up means that glucose is falling/rising at a rate of more than 3 mmol/L over 20 mins

 This glucose trend information allows you take action based on how your child’s glucose is changing – and how fast it’s changing.
 After all, 7.0 mmol/L with ↓ is quite different from 7.0 mmol/L with ↓↓↓!

-- Both the 630G and 670G systems include a linked Contour®Next blood glucose meter, which sends glucose readings wirelessly to the insulin pump, saving time and effort, as well as eliminating manual data entry errors.
+Both the 630G and 670G systems (770G TBD) include a linked Contour®Next blood glucose meter, which sends glucose readings wirelessly to the insulin pump, saving time and effort, as well as eliminating manual data entry errors.